 Pro Tip: If you have a reluctant artist, give them a half-size sheet of tin foil.
 Smaller “canvases” are less intimidating to kids who are hesitant to jump into art activities.

-Process based art activities for kids don’t have to be intimidating.
-With just a few materials you find around the house (and a little tolerance for mess, if we’re being honest), your kids can unleash their creative potential anytime.
-(Art invitations for toddlers, like these, have gotten me out of MANY an “I’m bored” summer afternoon.)
+Process art for toddlers doesn’t have to be intimidating.
+With just a few materials you find around the house (and a little tolerance for mess, if we’re being honest), your kids can unleash their creative potential anytime. (easy art projects for toddlers, like these, have gotten me out of MANY an “I’m bored” summer afternoon.)
 So gather your supplies, be brave, and let your kids get to painting.